 Sweep in joint sealants

 The best way to use this kind of product is to grab one that is a simple sweep-in method.
-Examples of these include the Geo-Fix All Weather and EASYJoint.
-With both of these, you can simply brush the sealant into the gaps in the paving slabs then use water from the hose to solidify it.
+Examples of these include the Nexus Projoint and Rapidflow Premix.
+With both of these, you can simply brush the sealant into the gaps in the paving slabs and then use water from the hose to solidify it.

-With the Geo-Fix product, you get a totally weatherproof system that isn’t affected by frost.
+With the Nexus product, you get a totally weatherproof system that isn’t affected by frost.
 So not only will the weeds be kept away but you don’t need to worry about the frost causing weaknesses in the joints.
-It is still water permeable.
+It is still water-permeable.

-The EASYJoint product is ideal to use with natural stone or concrete slabs and has the benefit of coming in five different colours.
-This means you can pick one that best matches with the colour of the paving slabs for a more harmonious look.
+The Nexus Rapidflow is ideal to use with natural stone or concrete slabs and has the benefit of coming in five different colours.
+This means you can pick one that best matches the colour of the paving slabs for a more harmonious look.

 Should you seal paving slabs too?